stevemclaugh/preservation-torrent/Setup.md

 cd /var/lib/transmission-daemon/Downloads
 ```

-The following command will create a torrent file for the directory `DataRefuge_001_test/`, which will be located at `/var/lib/transmission-daemon/info/torrents/DataRefuge_001_test.torrent` within the Docker container and `/home/transmission-daemon/info/torrents/DataRefuge_001_test.torrent` in Ubuntu.
+The following command will create a torrent file for `DataRefuge_001_test/`, which will be saved to `transmission-daemon/info/torrents/DataRefuge_001_test.torrent`.

 ```
 transmission-create -n DataRefuge_001_test/ \